Updated July 13, 2023

 Some of the advantages are given below:

-- It provides detailed insight into the breaks involved in the calculation of net income.
+- It provides detailed insight into the breaks involved in calculating net income.

 - It shows the gross profit and the gross profit calculation part.